Wanderer0074348/Terminal_Music_Player_python_project/README.md

 # Terminal_Music_Player_python_project
 This is a terminal python project to learn the basics of os.sys calls and also work with other apps like mpv and packages like youtube dl and youtube search.

-# Working OS
+# This project works on
-currently only works on <b>linux and mpv</b>, will try to connect with vlc media player on windows
+This project currently only works on linux
+It uses mpv as the media player

+Ability to run it on windows will be added in the near future after all wishful upgrades are in place.

 <hr>

 # Dependencies